rahmatrdn/go-skeleton/README.md

-# Skeleton for Golang Project in SPE
+# Propper Skeleton for your Golang Project

 ## Description
 `go-skeleton` is a boilerplate for Golang projects.
 The project structure follows the Clean Code Architecture ([Read here](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)).
+This Skeleton made with Fiber Framework.
 Feel free to contribute to this repository if you'd like!

-## Owner

-Tribe - Ursa Major

 ## Contact
 | Name              | Email                           | Role       |